Seung-WonSeo/ProtoXTM/README.md

 📄 Paper Link: https://aclanthology.org/2025.findings-emnlp.1107/

 ## Framework Overview

 <img src="Miscellaneous/ProtoXTM_framework.png" alt="ProtoXTM Framework" width="80%">

+ProtoXTM consists of three stages, then utilize the labels of positive sample documents pre-computed in Stage 1 and Stage 2 to perform cross-lingual topic alignment in Stage 3 through our DPCL strategy.

-- Stage1: Pre-train Mono-lingual topic models
+- Stage1: Pre-train separate VAE-based mono-lingual neural topic models
 - Stage2: Retrieval-based Positive Sampling (RPS)
-- Stage3: Cross-lingual topic model Training with Document-Level Prototype-based Contrastive Learning (DPCL)
+- Stage3: Cross-lingual neural topic model Training with Document-Level Prototype-based Contrastive Learning (DPCL)

 ## Datasets

+The dataset we used can be found at https://github.com/bobxwu/TopMost/tree/main/data

 ## Acknowledgements

+Some parts of the implementation and experiments are based on the code from [TopMost](https://github.com/bobxwu/TopMost).

 ## Citation